 Why You Need 3D

 2D-driven systems can only locate parts on a flat plane relative to the robot.
 Robotic systems equipped with 3D vision, on the other hand, can identify parts randomly posed in three dimensions (i.e., X-Y-Z), and accurately discover each part’s 3D orientation.
-This is a key capability for effective robotic pick-and-place—3D delivers both position and orientation.
+This is a key capability for effective robotic pick-and-place—3D delivers both position and orientation information.

 Stay tuned for Part 2 where we will discuss the advantage of using smart 3D snapshot sensors in robotic systems, and the ease of robot-integration with Gocator®.